-Justin Stovall begins his third season at Columbia University in the dual role as the Lions' linebackers coach and special teams coordinator.
+Justin Stovall begins his fourth season at Columbia University in the dual role as the Lions’ linebackers coach and special teams coordinator.
 He began his current appointment in March 2015.

 In his first season at Columbia in 2015, two linebackers ranked among the Ivy League’s top-20 tacklers as Christian Conway and Keith Brady both totaled 57 tackles on the year.
 Stovall also tutored a punter to All-Ivy League honors, as Cameron Nizialek was the second best punter in the conference with a 42.8-yard average, while also converting 8-for-14 field goals.

 Stovall arrived at Columbia after spending the 2014 season in the same capacity at Valparaiso.
 The Crusaders finished the season ranked first in the conference in punt return average (14.9 yds), kickoff return average (21.8 yds), blocked kicks (six) and special teams touchdowns (three).
 Valpo's kickoff return unit paved the way for Jarrett Morgan, as a freshman, to lead the FCS in kickoff return average (34.9 yds).

 Before his one season at Valparaiso, Stovall served as the Outside Linebackers Coach at Lehigh during the 2012 and 2013 seasons.
 The Mountain Hawks finished 10-1 with a nine-game win streak in 2012 and compiled an 8-3 record in 2013.

 In 2011, Stovall served as a defensive assistant at Villanova, where he assisted the defensive and special teams coordinators in all areas, organized the scout team offense and special teams and worked with all aspects of film.